Setting up Pipelines via GitHub Machine Users

 Repository secret from theinfrastructure-live-access-control

 repository.
-This repository only needed the token for bootstrapping.
+This repository only required the token for bootstrapping.

 - Delete the